Nerima Daikon Brothers: Plot

 The trio lives on a stage constructed in Hideki's daikon patch in the Nerima ward of Tokyo.
 They dream of building a concert dome on the site and performing their musical act to sold-out crowds.
 They must avoid both an overzealous policewoman who has caught on to their money-making schemes and the desires of powerful people who want to take over the daikon field.
 The characters are aided in their adventures by the show's director, Shinichi Watanabe, who injects himself (in the form of his Nabeshin character from Excel Saga) into the story as a rental shop owner.

 The show parodies many famous people and institutions in Japan including Junichiro Koizumi and his political followers; Michael Jackson; the fortune teller Kazuko Hosoki, Star Wars, Host club entertainers among many others.
-Until recently, anime television series did not make overt jokes about the current news topics like homosexual love, consumer credit, or the success of Korean artists in Japan such as Bae Yong-joon.
-Nerima Daikon Brothers features overt sexual gags such as in the first episode where a male casting director fondles Ichiro's crotch as he sits there and moans.
+Nerima Daikon Brothers features off-color sexual humor, as when the first episode depicts a male casting director comically groping Ichiro's crotch, and the series also satirizes news topics of the time such as consumer credit or the success of Korean artists in Japan such as Bae Yong-joon.
+Such a topical comedy style was formerly uncommon in television anime.